-Business & Finance Division
+Business and Administration Division

-The Business & Finance Division, headed by the vice president for business and finance, is responsible for the administration and maintenance of the fiscal affairs of the campus.
-The vice president meets regularly with the directors of the various area units.
-The far-reaching nature of his area of concern is from physical plant to purchasing.
-This division is heavily involved in all aspects of the institution's operation.
+The Business and Administration Division, headed by the vice president for business and administration, is responsible for the administration and maintenance of the fiscal affairs of the campus.
+The vice president provides leadership, direction and oversight management for facilities, planning, construction and operations, risk management, auxiliary services, card services, environmental health and safety, campus master planning, parking operations, public safety, procurement, contract and grant accounting and the controller and bursar functions.
+The far-reaching nature of his area of responsibility is from physical plant to purchasing.
+This division is heavily involved in all aspects of the institution's operations.

 Managing the financial affairs of the university is an important part of this division's responsibilities.
 This area prepares monthly expenditure reports for each unit on campus.
-These reports include the amounts budgeted, the amounts expended and the amounts committed.
+These reports include the amounts budgeted, the amounts expended and the amounts encumbered.